 Typhoon Lagoon and Blizzard Beach are open from 10am to 5pm most of the year (with slightly extended hours during summer and some holidays).
-Both are closed on a rotating basis during part of the winter for maintenance; be sure to check ahead if they're on your to-do list.
+One at a time will be closed on a rotating basis during part of the winter for maintenance; be sure to check ahead if they're on your to-do list.

-Shorter Days, Fewer Shows -- Although attendance has been steadily climbing back to where it had been before the hurricane season of 2004, the theme parks -- like everyone else -- are still feeling the financial crunch (though that didn't stop them from raising ticket prices by significant percentages in 2010 -- and again in 2011).
-Given recent history, increases should be expected again in 2012 -- they usually take effect in mid-August.
-If you haven't been to Disney in several years, you may notice that, in many cases, the parks close earlier than in previous years, and some areas open later.
+Shorter Days, Fewer Shows -- If you haven't been to Disney in several years, you may notice that, in many cases, the parks close earlier than in previous years, and some areas open later.
 Additionally, select shows and parades are offered less often or only on certain days.
 In order to avoid being disappointed, call tel.
 407/824-4321 or go to www.disneyworld.com for up-to-the-minute information.